silshack/summer2017/_posts/elliott/2017-05-24-functional.md

 Conditionally defining a function (probably a bad idea):
 <iframe src="https://trinket.io/embed/python/1024e17c6f" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-Who wants to help fix this and test out a new Trinket feature??

 <!--
 # What are functions for?